 Accidents can be messy.
 In real life, it’s possible that multiple people contributed to the cause of an accident.
-Under the pure comparative fault law in Florida, a person who was killed in an accident can be held liable for their share of the blame.
+Under the modified comparative fault law in Florida, a person who was killed in an accident can be held liable for their share of the blame.

 However, you don’t necessarily lose your right to compensation entirely.
 You can still hold others accountable for their role in the accident.

 In general, the system works something like this:

 - All responsible parties are assigned a percentage of fault, based on the available evidence